-Censored data distribution:
+2.5 Censored data distribution

 A very common problem in microeconomic data is censoring of the dependent variable.
 When the dependent variable is censored, values in a certain range are all transformed to a single value range.
 Some examples that have appeared in the empirical literature are household purchases, farm experimental affairs, hours worked by women in farms and industries, household expenditure on various commodities, etc. Each of these studies analyzes a dependent variable that is zero for significant fraction of the observations.
 Conventional regression methods fail to account for the quantitative difference between limit (zero) observations and non-limit (continuous) observations.
 The relevant distribution theory for a censored variable is similar to that for a truncated one.
 We begin with the normal distribution, as much of the received work has been based on an assumption of normality.
 We also assume that the censoring point is zero, although this is only a convenient normalization.
 In a truncated distribution, only the part of distribution above y=0 is relevant to our computations.
-To make the distribution fails in the range that interests us.
+To make the distribution integrate to one, we scale it up by the probability that an observation in the un-truncated population fails in the range that interests us.
 When data are censored, the distribution that applies to the sample data is a mixture of discrete and continuous distribution.

-To analyze this distribution, we can define a new random variable y transformed from the original one, y^ , by
+To analyze this distribution, we can define a new random variable y transformed from the original one, y, by

-$$y = 0$$
+$$y = 0 \text{ if } y^ \le 0$$

-if $y^ = 0$

-$y = y^$ if $y^ > 0$
+$y = y^ \text{ if } y^ > 0$

-The distribution that applies if $y^ \sim N[\mu, ^2]$ is $Prob(y=0) = Prob(y^ \ 0) = (-\mu/) = 1- (\mu/)$, and if $y^ > 0$, then y has the density of y^ .
+The distribution that applies if $y^ \sim N[\mu, \sigma^2]$ is $Prob(y=0) = Prob(y^ \le 0) = \xi(-\mu/\sigma) = 1-\xi(\mu/\sigma)$, and if $y^ > 0$, then y has the density of y^ .
 This distribution is a mixture of discrete and continuous parts.
 The total probability is one, as required, but instead of scaling the second part, we simply assign the null probability in the censored region to the censoring point, this case, zero (Greene, 2006).

-Tobit model setup:
+2.6 Tobit model setup